Are You a Mean Girl?

 Wait, what?!
 Oh gosh I certainly hope not.
 In fact, the basis of my therapy practice is to push back against the mean and ugly parts of us that seep out when we have unaddressed self-hatred and unworthiness.
 I believe that when we have addressed those false messages that we deserve nothing but rejection or abandonment, then true kindness and compassion for others can ensue.

 As an adult it is sad to see “mean girls” pop up at any age past 13.
-Yet, they seem to be all around, especially here in Newport Beach and beyond.
+Yet, they seem to be all around.
 Here are some “mean girl” indicators to check ourselves with and work toward changing.

 - Gossiping.
 Whether we are talking about someone close or a tertiary friend, let’s challenge ourselves on knowing the real motive behind this conversation.
 Is this for entertainment or to truly help this person?
 If they were listening in would they feel cared for or hurt?